huaminghuangtw/Evergreen-Notes/Permanent-Notes/not-caring-lets-us-perform-better.md

 ---

-# The Difference Between “not caring” And “not intending”
+# The difference between “not caring” and “not intending”

 * Caring is as described above, and comes with a sense of the outcome being important, that it (or we) would bad if the outcome weren’t achieved.
 There is a physical tension associated with it.
 * Intending is the [activation energy](why-is-it-so-hard-to-just-do-the-work.md) required to take a specific action.
 I can intend to catch the ball (or not) as it flies towards me, while not caring whether or not I actually catch it.